 One of the strangest "revelations" from the pyramids was his calculated date of 1914.
 The date was based on his measurements of the interior passageways of the pyramids.
 He said that 1914 would be the end of the world and God had revealed it to him exclusively.
 However, when his 1914 date for the end of the world failed, he tried to cover his tracks.
 The calculations were first printed in 1897 where he stated: "...this measurement is 3416 inches, symbolizing 3416 years....
 This calculation shows A.D.
 1874 as marking the beginning of the period of trouble...." ( Series III, p.
 342, 1897 edition) Then in the 1916 edition it was changed to read: "We find it to be 3457 inches, symbolizing 3457 years....This calculation shows that the close of 1914 will be the beginning of the time of trouble...."
 Russell's pyramid actually grew 41 inches in 19 years!

-Of course, as already noted, Russell's "calculations" concerning 1914, were not based on the Great Pyramid, but on the Bible.
+Of course, as already noted, Russell's "calculations" concerning 1914, were not based on the Great Pyramid, but on the Bible, and the above verifies this.
 Russell did not expect the "end of the world" in 1914, nor were the changes made concerning the measurements of the Great Pyramid because "his 1914 date for the end of the world failed, he tried to cover his tracks."
 This is all total fabricated nonsense.
 Since the above leaves out part of the full statement, we present the entire "change" with some of its context here (after the 1904 change):

 So, then, if we measure backward down the "First Ascending Passage" to its junction with the "Entrance Passage," we shall have a fixed date to mark upon the downward passage.
 This measure is 1542 inches, and indicates the year B.C.
 1542, as the date at that point.
 Then measuring down the "Entrance Passage" from that point, to find the distance to the entrance of the "Pit," representing the great trouble and destruction with which this age is to close, when evil will be overthrown from power, we find it to be 3457 inches, symbolizing 3457 years from the above date, B.C.
 1542.
 This calculation shows A.D.
 1915 as marking the beginning of the period of trouble; for 1542 years B.C. plus 1915 years A.D. equals 3457 years.
 Thus the Pyramid witnesses that the close of 1914 will be the beginning of the time of trouble such as was not since there was a nation--no, nor ever shall be afterward.
 And thus it will be noted that this "Witness" fully corroborates the Bible testimony on this subject, as shown by the "Parallel Dispensations" in Scripture Studies, Vol. II, Chap.
 VII.